SharePoint/sp-dev-docs/docs/solution-guidance/portal-data-aggregation.md

 The search-based content aggregation technique is based on the use of SharePoint Search Keyword Query Language (KQL) queries.

 You can build search KQL queries and use them to perform content aggregation operations within SharePoint.
 The queries are executed against the SharePoint search index.
-Search KQL queries are baked into the implementation of server-side controls such as the out-of-box Content-by-Search web part.
+Search KQL queries are baked into the implementation of server-side controls such as the out-of-the-box Content-by-Search web part.
 KQL queries can also be used directly against the Search APIs available to custom client-side JavaScript controls.

 The primary benefit of search-based content aggregation is that it leverages the SharePoint Search Service, which is built to provide exceptional performance at a large scale under heavy loads.